 Growing your following, increasing likes, posting more, etc. It can be gratifying to post a photo of your new product, get a bunch of likes, a few comments and maybe even see your follower total grow.
 But is any of it translating into sales?

 Social media can turn into a bit of a like-for-like playground.
 Other accounts like or follow your account in hopes of being noticed and getting a like or a follow back.
 Not great for sales.

 It can also be an easy way to support someone, without having to spend money.
 How many friends, family and followers like your photos vs. buy your products?
 A social media like is a nice ego boost but it doesn’t pay the bills.

 Social media has some of the lowest conversion rates when it comes to turning lookie-loos into actual customers.
 You know what type of marketing has a better conversion rate?
 Email marketing.
 You know what else attracts people who are more likely to turn into customers?
 Organic traffic through search engines like Google.

 That means, instead of spending hours posting to Facebook or tweeting on Twitter, your time would be better spent writing blog articles that boost your ranking in search engines, encouraging people to sign up for your newsletter and sending quality newsletters each month.

 If you’re feeling bored in business, think about what would excite you and

 ignite some passion.
 In the beginning, attending your first craft show and bringing home a full cashbox puts you on cloud nine.
 Once you settle into that phase, what’s the next step that will give you that “I can’t believe it!” feeling?
 Maybe getting into boutiques, expanding outside the province/state, being featured in your favourite magazine or even getting into a major retailer.

-We all want to be happy and when we really think about what makes us happy, they’re the things that excite us.
+At the end of the day, we all want to be happy.
+And when we really think about what makes us happy, they’re the things that excite us.
 Find ways to stay excited about your business each day to ensure it stands the test of time.